vee-16/contextual-deepfake-detection/README.md

 - [ ] look into tmux set up for persistent sessions
 - [ ] add instructions for ssh vscode client

-Continue to install dependencies and the pipeline
+Continue to install dependencies and run the pipeline

 ---------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------